-Brantford is #2 in Ontario and #7 in all of Canada for policereported domestic violence (Statistics Canada, 2014)
+Brantford ranked #5 in Ontario and #13 in Canada with a rate of 338.17 per 100,000 for police reported domestic violence (Statistics Canada 2022)

 While B.R.A.V.E does not condone violence against anyone, the committee recognizes that domestic violence and/or sexual violence disproportionately affects women, trans folks, and non-binary folks.
 Indigenous women, women of colour, women with disabilities and transgendered individuals face even higher rates.